Mads80/bginfo-teamviewer-id/README.md

 # bginfo_teamviewer_id
-Show your Teamviewer ID on desktop with BgInfo
+Show your Teamviewer ID on desktop with BgInfo.

 PowerShell command (Run as Administrator):